 A-Z order on the left.
 From home, you have to enter your Hamden Library Card Number for access

 Check out our display during

 "Banned Books Week was launched in 1982 in response to a sudden surge in the number of challenges to books in schools, bookstores and libraries.
 More than 11,300 books have been challenged since 1982."

-In honor of National Banned Books Week, Yale Professor Mark J. Schenker discusses THE GRAPES OF WRATH by John Steinbeck on Monday, September 29, 2014, from 7 to 8 pm in the Friends Room, Miller Memorial Library, 2901 Dixwell Ave. in Hamden, CT.
+In honor of National Banned Books Week, Yale Professor Mark J. Schenker discusses ONE HUNDRED YEARS OF SOLITUDE by Gabriel Garcia Marquez, on Wednesday, September 30, 2015, from 7 to 8 pm in the Friends Room, Miller Memorial Library, 2901 Dixwell Avenue in Hamden, CT.
 Admission is free.
 All are welcome.
 No registration necessary.
-"The Grapes of Wrath" which was originally published 75 years ago, is perennially on the list of classic books that are banned or challenged.
 Copies of the book are available in the library.
 Professor Mark J. Schenker has been with Yale College since 1990.
 He is currently Senior Associate Dean of the College and Dean of Academic Affairs.
 He received his Ph.D. in English Literature from Columbia University and has taught at Columbia, New York University, and Trinity College (Hartford).
 Professor Schenker was the recipient of the 2001 Wilbur Cross Award for Outstanding Humanities Scholar, presented by the Connecticut Humanities Council.